The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Build an SAP Fiori application on SAP Cloud Platform that allows a user to react to IoT device notifications.

-Create and design an attractive Portal site by adding pages, linking to apps and adding an SAP Fiori app to a launchpad page in the site.
+Create and design an attractive Launchpad site by adding pages, linking to apps and adding an SAP Fiori app to a launchpad page in the site.

 Build and deploy an extension to the employee onboarding scenario from SAP SuccessFactors using Workflow, Business Rules and Process Visibility.

 Set up your own SAP Cloud Platform Integration tenant and deploy an integration scenario using prepackaged integration content.

 Get a trial user for the SAP Cloud Platform ABAP environment, learn about the ABAP RESTful Programming model, and then develop a travel booking SAP Fiori application using the managed approach of the programming model.